Section Six: 1 2 3 4 5 6 7

 Inserting different headers into different section can be a bit tricky.
 Before we begin then, don't forget the Undo feature in Microsoft Word.
 The Undo icon is at the very top of Word, on the Quick Access Toolbar, which is just to the right of the round Office button in Word 2007:

-There's no Office button in Word 2010, but the Undo icon is still on the Quick Access Toolbar:
+There's no Office button in Word 2010 to Word 2016, but the Undo icon is still on the Quick Access Toolbar:

-In both versions, you can click the little arrow to reveal a dropdown menu.
+In all versions, you can click the little arrow to reveal a dropdown menu.
 This allows you to undo several steps at once:

 With that in mind, let's add some headers to our booklet.